 Dragonlance’s influence on fantasy and role-playing is profound:

-- Character Depth: The setting introduced a level of character depth rarely seen before.
-Heroes like Raistlin, Tanis, and Laurana are celebrated for their complex personalities and moral struggles.
+Character Depth: The setting introduced a level of character depth rarely seen before.
+Heroes like Raistlin, Tanis, and Laurana are celebrated for their complex personalities and struggles.

 To dive into Dragonlance is to embark on an odyssey of emotion, valor, and introspection.
 It’s not just about mighty dragons or epic quests, but the intimate moments between friends, the internal battles within a mage’s heart, and the ever-present dance between light and shadow.
 As the moons of Krynn move through their celestial dance and as dragons soar its skies, one truth remains clear: Dragonlance is a testament to the enduring power of stories and the worlds they can conjure.